 The first step toward developing a climate action plan is to identify sources of emissions and establish baseline levels.
-In 2020, the Marin Climate & Energy Partnership prepared a Greenhouse Gas Emissions Inventory for unincorporated community emissions for the years 2005 through 2018 consistent with the methodology used for other Marin cities and towns.11 The inventory quantifies GHG emissions from a wide variety of sources, from the energy used to power, heat, and cool buildings, to the fuel used to move vehicles and power off-road equipment, to the decomposition of solid waste and treatment of wastewater.
-Emissions are quantified according to methodologies established by the U.S. Community Protocol for Accounting and Reporting of Greenhouse Gas Emissions (v.
-1.2).
-The report provides a detailed understanding of where the highest emissions are coming from, and, therefore, where the greatest
+In 2020, the Marin Climate & Energy Partnership prepared a Greenhouse Gas Emissions Inventory for unincorporated community emissions for the years 2005 through 2018 consistent with the methodology used for other Marin cities and towns.12 The inventory quantifies GHG emissions from a wide variety of sources, from the energy used to power, heat, and cool buildings, to the fuel used to move vehicles and power off-road equipment, to the decomposition of solid waste and treatment of wastewater.
+Emissions are quantified according to methodologies established by the

 8 U.S. Census, American Community Survey 2018 ACS 1-Year Estimates.
+These are countywide figures.

 9 U.S. Census, American Community Survey 2018 ACS 1-Year Estimates.
+These are countywide figures.